MonkeyDluffy20/heartdisease/README.md

 ## Overview

-This repository provides a machine learning solution for predicting heart disease based on patient data.
+This repository provides a machine-learning solution for predicting heart disease based on patient data.
 It includes data loading, preprocessing, model training using logistic regression, decision tree classifier, and random forest classifier, as well as evaluating model performance.

 ## Libraries Used